jluisgarcia/flexbox-responsive-navigation-bar/README.md

 ## Code

+Simply, open *v-menu.html* or *h-menu.html* on your favourite browser and test it right away.
+When you download the zip file, these are the files to look for:

 ### Vertical menu bar

-When you download the zip file, these are the files to look for:
 <pre>
 <code>.
 ├── ...